Thermoset Rigid Composites

 Check our Material Data Sheets Page to learn more about our high-pressure laminate materials.

 Low-pressure laminates typically use a glass mat substrate.
 Typical resins used in the low-pressure laminate manufacturing process include polyester, vinyl ester, and epoxy.
 The process produces an excellent combination of mechanical strength, dielectric properties, and thermal performance.
-One advantage of the low-pressure laminate manufacturing process is the ability to use a variety of fillers and additives to create a range of desirable properties from flame retardance to track resistance.
+One advantage of the low-pressure laminate manufacturing process is using various fillers and additives to create a range of desirable properties from flame retardance to track resistance.

-The manufacturing process for our low-pressure thermoset laminate sheet materials begins with the selection of the proper resin formulation to provide the properties required for a specific application.
+The manufacturing process for our low-pressure thermoset laminate sheet materials begins with selecting the proper resin formulation to provide the properties required for a specific application.
 Low-pressure laminates are typically made following the same basic steps as follows:

-- Step 1) Continous strand random mat glass is received in roll form with various weights, constructions, sizing, and thicknesses depending on the product being manufactured.
+- Step 1) Continous strand random mat glass is received in roll form with various weights, constructions, sizing, and thicknesses depending on the manufactured product.

 - Step 2) Glass mat is cut to length to create glass packages of various builds depending on the sheet thickness and product formulation for the product being manufactured.